kiana-S/numidr/docs/Transforms.md

 - `TRotation`
 - `TTrivial` (always the `identity`)

 The capital T at the beginning of each of these names identifies it as a `TransType` value.
-To make working with transforms smoother, NumIdr provides synonyms for transforms of each type.
-For example, `Isometry n a` is a synonym for `Transform TIsometry n a`.
+To make working with transforms smoother, NumIdr provides synonyms for transforms of each type: for example, `Isometry n a` is a synonym for `Transform TIsometry n a`.

 ### Linear and Affine